simeydotme/svelte-range-slider-pips/README.md

-# Svelte Range Slider (with pips)
+# Range Slider (with pips)
 ## [`svelte-range-slider-pips`](https://www.npmjs.com/package/svelte-range-slider-pips) @ **npm**

-A reactive, accessible, multi-thumb, range slider for use in a svelte application; with the ability to display "pips" or "notches" along the range.
+A reactive, accessible, multi-thumb, range slider with the ability to display "pips" or "notches" along the range.
+Importable as a svelte-component, or used directly in any javascript application.

 ![Image of the Svelte Range Slider, set as focussed, including some pips](test/public/slider.png)

 **[🔗 _For full documentation and examples, see the Github Pages_](https://simeydotme.github.io/svelte-range-slider-pips/)**